jooray/margin-trade/README.md

 # margin-bitmex

-See liquidation on [Bitmex](https://www.bitmex.com/register/FG84Zq) XBTUSD perpetual swap and get notified, perform simple trades
+See liquidation on [Bitmex](https://www.bitmex.com/register/FG84Zq) futures and get notified, perform simple trades

 ## Motivation

 Sometimes you want to keep USD value of your Bitcoin, for example if you know you will have future expenses with known USD value.
-If you don't want to go to Ethereum-land for this purpose and want to stay within the BTC ecosystem, you could use [Bitmex](https://www.bitmex.com/register/FG84Zq)'s perpetual swap for this purpose.
+If you don't want to go to Ethereum-land for this purpose and want to stay within the BTC ecosystem, you could use [Bitmex](https://www.bitmex.com/register/FG84Zq)'s perpetual swap or expiring futures for this purpose.

 [Bitmex](https://www.bitmex.com/register/FG84Zq) is a well-known centralized exchange.
 In order to minimize counterparty risk (hacking, owners of [Bitmex](https://www.bitmex.com/register/FG84Zq) just running away with your crypto), you can enter hedging positions, but keep most of your coins outside of [Bitmex](https://www.bitmex.com/register/FG84Zq) (for example on your hardware wallet).